smishra2818/move_atp/lab08/lab08.md

 ### Objectives

-install the application and migrate database.
+* install the application on App Server and migrate database to ATP.

 ### Prerequisites